What is the Duty to Mitigate in a Personal Injury Case?

 Contact us for a free consultation

-If you were seriously injured because of another entity’s negligence or deliberate action, contact us at Douglas and London.
+If you were seriously injured because of another entity’s negligence or deliberate action, contact us at Douglas & London.
 Schedule a free consultation by calling or texting us 24/7 or filling out our online contact form.
 While the statute of limitations for filing a personal injury lawsuit in New York is three years, it is critical to obtain legal counsel as soon as possible.
 After reviewing your case, we will discuss your options.
 That includes advice on your duty to mitigate.
 As we work on a contingency basis, there is never a fee unless you receive compensation.
 Se Habla Español.